Fr. Ronald Rolheiser in his book on prayer writes the following words:

 At the cross I'll stand upon the Rock

 We ask, now, for your almighty hand to be upon our graduates as they and their families celebrate this grand milestone.

-May they find comfort from the Xavier community’s continued embrace and support as they journey through life.
+May they find comfort from our community’s continued embrace and support as they journey through life.

-May they find strength in the excellence of their academic preparation and the long line of the Jesuit educational tradition – for with it, today, they join a 468 year old network of local, national and global alumni who are their kindred companions.
+May they find strength in the excellence of their academic preparation and the long line of the Jesuit educational tradition – for with it, today, they join a nearly 500 year old network of local, national and global alumni who are their kindred companions.

 Bless their lives from this day on with goodness and success.

 - to stay true to their dreams for your greater glory,

 - to discern what is right, good and just, and